owenwexler/mockabase/README.md

 6. Run the server using ```npm run dev```

 ## Suggsted Usage
-In your frontend, use an environment variable like ```NODE_ENV``` that is set to ```testing``` when it's time to test the app or prototype, then design your code to use Mockabase for authentication and authorization while in testing mode.
+In your frontend, use an environment variable like ```NODE_ENV``` that is set to ```testing``` when it's time to test the app or prototype, then design your code to conditionally use Mockabase for authentication and authorization in all of your auth checks, login/logout functions, etc. only while in testing mode.

 ```
 if (process.env.NODE_ENV === 'testing') {